-20. Is the supporting evidence required the same as for revalidation?
+24. Is the supporting evidence required the same as for revalidation?

 Broadly speaking, yes.
 The trainer recognition process will complement both the revalidation and NHS appraisal processes, and if you are preparing for these, you should already be collecting evidence of your teaching and CPD activity.
-Detailed information requirements for appraisal will be determined by your employer although HEEM will provide guidance and supporting documents.
+Detailed information requirements for appraisal will be determined by your employer and detailed information requirements for recognition as a trainer will be determined by your EO.
+The employer and the EO should work together to ensure a good fit.